edouardpoitras/osm-geo-mapper/README.md

         -g, --geojson-file <geojson-file>    Optionally provide a geojson file directly to be parsed and displayed in the terminal
             --latitude <latitude>            The latitude that will be used when fetching OpenStreetMap data (ignored if address is provided)
             --longitude <longitude>          The longitude that will be used when fetching OpenStreetMap data (ignored if address is provided)
-        -r, --radius <radius>                The radius of the area of land to retrieve in 100,000th of a lat/lon degree (roughly a meter) - defaults to 200 (0.002 degrees or ~200m).
+        -r, --radius <radius>                The radius of the area of land to retrieve in 100,000th of a lat/lon degree (roughly a meter at the equator) - defaults to 200 (0.002 degrees or ~200m).
 Significantly impacts loading times

     ./osm-geo-mapper --address "110 laurier avenue west ottawa ontario"